drivelling-spinel/tartar/doc/maintain.md

 - Finishing 5th map of any Doom 1 episode no longer takes players to episode end.
 This behaviour is retained for Chex Quest (it was in fact only intended for Chex Quest originally)
+- Opening automap in maps of extreme extents (e.g. MAP04 of Boomer) no longer renders gibberish nor causes subsequent sporadic crashes while playing or saving/loading games.
+- Zooming out in automap in very large maps no longer causes the map to disappear.

+### System

 - `force_load <slot>` CCMD has been added that takes advantage of original MBF code to override savegame compatibility checks when loading a level

-### System

 - DeepSea 32 bit format for NODES, SEGS and SUBSECTORS is now supprted, so all maps of Avactor (including MAP09 and MAP10) can be loaded
 - Slime trale removal is back on by default and can be overridden from